Uniform minorization condition and convergence bounds for discretizations of kinetic Langevin dynamics: Setting and main results

+These limits are in fact equalities for simple numerical schemes such as the Euler--Maruyama method (see~\eqref{eq:EM_scheme} below).
+However, we need to consider a general framework, and introduce additional noise variables~$(W_{k+1})_{k \in\nset}$ and drift functions such as~$f_\gamma$ in order to analyze more complicated numerical schemes, as~\eqref{eq:second_order_splitting_complicated} below for instance.
+Let us also emphasize that for \eqref{eq:beharibour_f_g} to hold, the arguments in the functions~$f_\gamma,g_\gamma$ need to be scaled by powers of~$\gamma$.
+In addition, these rescaled versions of $f_{\gamma},g_{\gamma}$ are Lipschitz with constants independent of the timestep in all our examples in \Cref{sec:exampl-numer-schem}, which motivates Assumption~\Cref{ass:lip_minor_gen} below.

 We consider the following assumptions on the coefficients and functions entering~\eqref{eq:def_xminor_v_minor_gen}.
+We always assume that $\gamma \in \ocintLigne{0,\bgamma}$, for some fixed $\bgamma >0$.
+Typically, $\bgamma$ represents a threshold which ensures that the scheme under consideration is stable.
+Here, for ease of presentation, we assume in \Cref{ass:gminorc} below that $\bgamma$ is even smaller than a specific constant.

 The first assumption \Cref{ass:gminorc} expresses some form of consistency of the coefficients~$\sigma_\gamma,\gminorc$ in~\eqref{eq:def_xminor_v_minor_gen}, which are related to the coefficients~$\sigma,\kappa$ in~\eqref{eq:general_SDE}.
 In addition, we also impose some upper bound on $\bgamma$ to simplify the derivation of our main results but it could be easily relaxed.